 We have two programs of care, depending on the nature of your injury and condition.
 All sessions are one-on-one by either our Physiotherapist/Stott Pilates Rehabilitation Instructor and also our Senior Pilates Instructors.
 Treatments are not limited to Pilates-based exercise.
 We also treat using manual therapy: joint and soft tissue mobilizations; taping and pain management techniques.
 Your physiotherapist will advise you what treatment program is best for your injury/condition.

-Due to Covid-19 restrictions all physiotherapy assessments and treatment will be by tele-conferencing.
-All appointments and follow-up sessions will be with the physiotherapist.
-There are no follow-up sessions with Pilates instructors by tele-conferencing.
-Tele-rehabilitation consists of matwork, body-weight, yoga and Pilates exercises.
+Due to Covid-19 restrictions all physiotherapy treatments and follow-ups will be by delivered directly by your physiotherapist.
+There are no follow-up sessions with Pilates instructors.
+If you prefer virtual/video appointments, these consists of matwork, body-weight, yoga and Pilates exercises.
 We can use equipment and props you have at home.
 It’s time to get creative!
+Therapeutic exercise is shown to be the most effective solution for acute and chronic pain.

 Physiotherapist/Pilates Rehabilitation Instructor Program of Care